Table of Contents

 If you want a 'simple' definition of Cookie, the best that I've come up with:

-“Touhou-themed bait-and-switch for Japanese gay porn that's built on internet harassment.”
+“Touhou-themed bait-and-switch for Japanese gay porn, with an internet harassment reputation.”

 If you 'still have questions', well, that's what the damn article is for.